 Allowed manufacturers voluntarily provide an additional column of nutrition information for single-serving containers of specific sizes that reflect the nutrition information per standard household measurement that most closely approximates the reference amount customarily consumed.

 Amended a preexisting provision to allow manufacturers to provide an additional column of nutrition information that reflects the nutrition information per unit, regardless of whether the product is a single-serving container or contains multiple servings.

 Amended the requirements for RACCs used by manufacturers to determine label serving size.

 Labels Make a Difference

-“When people walk through a store, they’re used to seeing ingredient labels on products in every aisle, except for the beer, wine and spirits aisle,” Bud Light VP of Marketing Andy Goeler said in release announcing the change.
+“When people walk through a store, they’re used to seeing ingredient labels on products in every aisle, except for the beer, wine, and spirits aisle,” Bud Light VP of Marketing Andy Goeler said in the release announcing the change.
 “As the lead brand in the category, we believe increasing on-pack transparency will benefit the entire beer category and provide our consumers with the information they expect to see.”

 The facts appear to show that improved food labeling has made a difference.
 A Tufts University survey found that food labels cut consumers’ calorie intake by 6.6%, fat consumption by 10.6%, and influenced consumers to avoid unhealthy foods altogether by 13%.
 Researchers also found that food labels boost average vegetable consumption by 13.5%.
 Similarly, a 2018 Food Marketing Institute study revealed that, given a choice, three-quarters of shoppers would pick a brand with a more detailed product label.